-Dr. Barger attained her Ph.D in English Education from University at Buffalo SUNY.
-Her specialty is teaching Shakespeare but loves to tackle many other forms of literature and poetry in ways that engage her students in the text with as much excitement as possible.
-She earned her MA in English from Belmont University and BA in Literature from Eckerd College.
-She’s taught at both the college and secondary levels but thinks middle school and high school are more fun and rewarding because they don’t yet have a fear and loathing of Shakespeare, poetry, or literature in general that many college freshmen have going into English 101.
-“If I can teach a student to genuinely love to explore a text, then I’ve helped begin building a bridge to their future education..”
-She comes to us from Tennessee with her dogs, Beowulf and Andy, as well as her cat, Friar Tuck, and turtle, Murphy.
+Dr. Barger attained her Ph.D. in English Education from University at Buffalo SUNY.
+Her specialty is teaching Shakespeare, but she loves to tackle many other forms of literature and poetry in ways that engage her students in the text with as much excitement as possible.
+She earned her master’s degree in English from Belmont University and bachelor’s degree in Literature from Eckerd College.
+She’s taught at both the college and secondary levels, but thinks middle school and high school are more fun and rewarding because they don’t yet have a fear and loathing of Shakespeare, poetry, or literature in general that many college freshmen have going into English 101.
+“If I can teach a student to genuinely love to explore a text, then I’ve helped begin building a bridge to their future education,” Dr. Barger says.

 “Lord, we know what we are but know not what we may be.”
 Ophelia, Hamlet 4.5